-Fiona Chamness of Ann Arbor, Michigan, is the 2014 winner of the Beloit Poetry Journal’s 22nd annual Chad Walsh Poetry Prize.
-The editors of the BPJ select on the basis of its excellence a poem or group of poems they have published in the calendar year to receive the award.
-This year’s choice is Chamness’s poem “Choreography for Ensemble,” which appeared in the Fall 2014 issue.
-The prize carries a cash award this year of $4,000.
+Graham Barnhart of Columbus, Ohio is the winner of the Beloit Poetry Journal's 23rd annual Chad Walsh Poetry Prize.
+The editors award the prize, on the basis of excellence, to a poem or group of poems they have published in the previous year.
+This year, they have selected Barnhart's "Pissing in Irbil" and "Call to Prayer" which appeared in the Spring 2015 issue.
+The prize carries a cash award of $3000.

-The Walsh Prize was established in 1993 by Alison Walsh Sackett and her husband Paul in honor of Ms. Sackett’s father, the poet Chad Walsh (1914-1991), a co-founder in 1950 of the Beloit Poetry Journal.
-An author and scholar, Walsh published six volumes of poetry, including The End of Nature and Hang Me Up My Begging Bowl; several books on literary history, notably on C.S.
-Lewis; and edited textbooks and anthologies as well.
-He was professor and writer-in-residence at Beloit College, in Wisconsin, for thirty-two years, serving for many of those as chair of the English Department.
-He also taught as a Fulbright lecturer in Finland and Italy.
-This year's award is also supported by donations from several previous Walsh Prize winners.
+The Chad Walsh Prize was established in 1993 by Alison Walsh Sackett and her husband Paul in honor of Ms. Sackett's father, the poet Chad Walsh (1914-1991), a co-founder in 1950 of the Beloit Poetry Journal.
+An author and scholar, Walsh wrote several books on literary history, notably on C.S.
+Lewis, and published six volumes of poetry, including The End of Nature and Hang Me Up My Begging Bowl.
+He was professor and writer-in-residence at Beloit College in Wisconsin for thirty-two years, serving for many of those as chair of the English Department.
+He taught as a Fulbright lecturer in Finland and Italy.

 Previous winners of the Chad Walsh award are Kurt Leland for "Remedies"

 (1993), Albert Goldbarth for The Two Domains (1994), Sherman Alexie

 Wave in Concord" (1996), Mary Leader for "For

 the Love of Gerald Finzi" (1997), Lucia Perillo for "The

 Oldest Map with the Name America" (1998), Janet Holmes for "Partch